We're in this together

 Performance

-• Increased transparency by disclosing our annual U.S. Equal Employment Opportunity (EEO-1) Report for details on our workforce by race, ethnicity and gender across EEO Commission (EEOC) job categories.
+• Disclosed our annual U.S. Equal Employment Opportunity (EEO-1) Report for details on our workforce by race, ethnicity and gender across EEO Commission (EEOC) job categories.

 Developing tomorrow’s workforce today

 Devon’s partnership with Cristo Rey Catholic High School in Oklahoma City is an investment in the school, its students and our future workforce.
-Cristo Rey received a Devon Inclusion and Equity Grant in 2022 for its work-study program for eight students to get real-world work experience in our headquarters office.
-The work-study program also accounts for a major part of the private school’s funding to further its mission to make affordable, high-quality, faithbased education available to underserved communities and families of limited means.
+Cristo Rey received a Devon DEI Community Grant in 2022 for its work-study program for eight students to get real-world work experience in our headquarters office.
+The work-study program also accounts for a major part of the private school’s funding to further its mission to make affordable, high-quality, faith-based education available to underserved communities and families of limited means.

 Cristo Rey students participate during standard business hours alongside Devon professionals in our accounting, EHS, exploration, mid-continent business unit, information technology (IT), marketing and supply chain groups.